janw/rx868-mqtt-daemon/README.md

 ./rxdec
 ```

+## Configuration

+The deamon gets its setup from the `config.cfg` file in the repo.
+Make sure to adjust all settings to match your MQTT broker.
+If the broker requires authentication, uncomment the `username` and `password` lines, and enter the credentials.
+Empty credentials will be tried as such, so if no authentication is required, comment the lines properly.

-# Daemonizing / Running as a systemd service
+## Daemonizing / Running as a systemd service

 You probably want to execute the program continuously in the background.
 This can be done by using the service template: